pietervdvn/MapComplete/Docs/Tags_format.md

 A tag can also be tested against a regex with `key~regex`.
 Note that this regex __must match__ the entire value.
 If the value is allowed to appear anywhere as substring, use `key~.*regex.*`

+Regexes will match the newline character with `.` too - the `s`-flag is enabled by default.
+To enable case invariant matching, use `key~i~regex`

 Equivalently, `key!~regex` can be used if you _don't_ want to match the regex in order to appear.